ldionne/dyno/README.md

 ## Building the library
-`te` is a header-only library, so there's nothing to build per-se.
+__Dyno__ is a header-only library, so there's nothing to build per-se.
 Just add the `include/` directory to your compiler's header search path (and make sure the dependencies are satisfied), and you're good to go.
 However, there are unit tests, examples and benchmarks that can be built:

 ```sh
 (mkdir build && cd build && cmake ..)     # Setup the build directory